Disease/Disorder

 Patho-anatomy/physiology

 Briefly, the brachial plexus is an intricate network of peripheral nerves supplying the upper extremity with motor and sensory innervation.
-The brachial plexus includes the ventral rami of nerve roots C5-T1; the upper, middle, and lower trunks; the anterior and posterior divisions; the lateral, medial, and posterior cords; and the terminal branches.
-Prefixed plexuses include roots C4-T1 and postfixed plexuses include roots C5-T2.11
+The brachial plexus includes the ventral rami of nerve roots C5-T1, which become the upper, middle, and lower trunks; followed by the anterior and posterior divisions; the lateral, medial, and posterior cords and terminate as branches that extend to the muscle.

 NBPI can be classified anatomically according to nerve root involvement (Narakas Classification) or according to the degree of nerve damage (Seddon Classification).1,9